genes-and-health/tre-tools/README.md

 ```

 ### Datasets
 A `Dataset` is a collection of data that can be used to run against a codelist.
-There are 2 types of datasets:
+There are 3 types of datasets:

 1. `RawDataset`
 2. `ProcessedDataset`
+3. `DemographicsDataset`

 All datasets have the ability to be written to a CSV file or a feather file.